Book cover

 Traditionally, in conventional organizations, the information technology area was divided into two main departments:

-Today, the problems caused by this division are evident.
+Today, the problems caused by this division are well-documented.
 Typically, the support team would become aware of a system only on the eve of its deployment.
-Consequently, the deployment might be postponed for months due to a variety of unaddressed issues, such as suboptimal hardware, performance problems, incompatibility with the production database, and security vulnerabilities.
-In extreme cases, these problems could lead to the cancellation of the deployment and the abandonment of the project.
+Consequently, the deployment might be postponed for months due to a variety of unaddressed issues, such as inadequate hardware, performance problems, incompatibility with the production database, and security vulnerabilities.
+In extreme cases, these problems could result in the cancellation of the deployment and the abandonment of the project.

 In summary, in this traditional model, a significant stakeholder—the system administrators or sysadmins—would only become aware of the characteristics and non-functional requirements of the new software just before deployment.
 This issue was exacerbated by systems following a monolithic architecture, where deployment could create various concerns, including bugs and regressions in previously functioning and running modules.

 Therefore, to facilitate the deployment and delivery of software, the DevOps concept was proposed.
-As it is a relatively recent term, it still lacks a consolidated definition.
-However, DevOps is commonly described as a movement that aims to unify the development (Dev) and operations (Ops) cultures, facilitating faster and more agile software deployments.
-This objective is reflected in the quote that opens this chapter, from Gene Kim, Jez Humble, Patrick Debois, and John Willis, key figures who helped propagate DevOps principles.
+As it is a relatively recent term, it still lacks a single widely accepted definition.
+However, DevOps is commonly described as a movement that aims to bridge the development (Dev) and operations (Ops) cultures, enabling faster and more agile software deployments.
+This objective is reflected in the quote that opens this chapter, from Gene Kim, Jez Humble, Patrick Debois, and John Willis, key figures who helped establish DevOps principles.
 According to them, DevOps represents a disruption in traditional software deployment culture (link):

 Instead of starting deployments at midnight on Friday and spending the weekend working to complete them, deployments occur on any business day when everyone is in the company and without customers noticing—except when they encounter new features and bug fixes.